-8.5 The Process for Case Planning
+9.3 The Process for Case Planning for Court Submission

 The development of the initial case plan should proceed as follows.

 The Department will be notified that a court proceeding has been initiated and it will be necessary to convene a Multidisciplinary Treatment Team.